-A hardy plant, known to grow from cracks in rocky bluffs and in dry woods.
+A hardy wildflower, known to grow from cracks in rocky bluffs and in dry woods.
 Mounding form creates a slow-spreading groundcover.
-Its uniquely patterned leaves persist through the winter.
+Uniquely patterned leaves can persist through the winter.

-Its highly astringent roots are used medicinally, and also as a substitute for alum as a mordant in dyeing.
+Alumroot’s highly astringent roots have been used medicinally, and also as a substitute for alum as a mordant in dyeing.

 Height: <1′ (foliage) Blooms: June

 Siting: Average to dry soil, part sun to shade